 He grimaced and winced throughout the day while battling to maintain his composure.

-An attorney for the families suing Jones asked the defendant to confirm that during a news conference earlier in the week, he’d referred to Bellis as a “tyrant.”
+An attorney for the families suing Jones asked the defendant to confirm that during a press conference earlier in the week, he’d referred to Bellis as a “tyrant.”

 Jones responded that referring to people as tyrants isn’t uncommon for him.